datanav/docs/configuration.rst

    * - ``headers``
      - Dict<String,String>
-     - A optional set of header values to set in HTTP request made using this sink.
+     - An optional set of header values to set in HTTP request made using this sink.
 Both keys and values must evaluate to strings.
      -
      -